VishalChaudhary01/VishalChaudhary01/README.md

 ## Hi👋
-**I&apos;m a Full Stack Developer with a passion for building robust, scalable, and efficient systems.
-I&apos;m currently seeking opportunities to contribute my skills and grow as a developer.**
+**I&apos;m a recent Computer Science graduate from the University of Lucknow, with a passion for building robust, scalable, and efficient systems.
+Currently seeking opportunities to contribute my skills and grow as a developer.**